 Howard University Theatre Arts Administration Fellowship: The Howard Fellow is employed Full Time at Children’s Theatre Company for a full season, working with Senior Staff leaders in departments throughout the company to gain hands-on professional theatre management experience with access to mentorship, professional, and leadership development opportunities.

-Adarra started her year as a Production Assistant for the world premiere of Akeelah and the Bee, then stepped into a hands-on production management role for CTC's largest fundraiser of the year, the Curtain Call Ball.
+Adarra started her fellowship as a Production Assistant for the world premiere of Akeelah and the Bee, then stepped into a hands-on production management role for CTC's largest fundraiser of the year, the Curtain Call Ball.
 Gaining exposure to CTC's Theatre Arts Training program, Adarra stage managed a high school student show, Laramie Project, and attended professional development trainings on topics such as gender inclusion and the impacts of trauma on brain development.
-Continuing to focus on events, Adarra coordinated a Howard Alumni reception, mentored by CTC's Development Director, and is currently teaming up with CTC's Associate Production Manager to plan a 50th Anniversary Open House community event in February 2016.
-This winter, Adarra will be observing CTC's teaching artist residencies in the schools and in the community, and continuing to work with CTC's producer and company manager on casting and contracting local, national, and international artists.
-With regular mentorship check-ins with CTC's Director of Access and Inclusion, Adarra will continue to be placed with opportunities that meet her goals.
-Her fellowship will conclude in June 2016.
+Continuing to focus on events, Adarra coordinated a Howard Alumni reception, mentored by CTC's Development Director, and teamed up with CTC's Associate Production Manager to plan and produce a wildly successful 50th Anniversary “All Access” Open House community event, and coordinated a Tech Tour for CTC’s Diary of a Wimpy Kid production.
+Adarra devoted time observing CTC's teaching artist residencies in the schools and in the community, taking on a mentorship role with theater students at North High School, and gained experience with CTC's producer and company manager on casting and contracting local, national, and international artists.
+Adarra created a presentation for CTC staff on racial disparities within the arts and the experience of a predominantly white theater as a young black female arts administrator.
+Adarra continued at CTC through the Fall as the Curtain Call Ball Coordinator for the development department.

 The first fellow in the program, Tevin broke new ground and gained experience by joining the Marketing team for hands-on experience and strategic planning for CTC's season-long community outreach and partnership development.
 Sharing his talents developed at Howard, Tevin assistant directed a CTC show for very young audiences, mentored by CTC's Artistic Director, Peter Brosius.
 Tevin received additional professional development and leadership skills through workshops on-site at CTC and off-site at YWCA's racial justice program and at Minnesota Council on Nonprofit's Leadership conference.
 With additional mentorship from CTC's Director of Access and Inclusion, Tevin joined Staff Diversity committee sessions to address and discuss biases in stories and productions for young audiences.
 Towards the end of his fellowship, Tevin created a two part presentation for CTC staff on the intersectionality, the experiences people of color in the arts and on institutional change and became a strong advocate for equity and inclusion on the artistic side as well as in outreach and education programming.